Applications are invited for PhD Projects in the School of Geography at the University of Melbourne.

 The Cambodian-Australian community and Cambodia’s war crimes tribunal

 This Project seeks to explain why far fewer Cambodian-Australians have participated as ‘civil parties ‘(victim participants) in the United Nations-supported Cambodia-based Khmer Rouge Tribunal (KRT) (2007-2017).
-Even when the smaller diaspora population in Australia is taken into account, participation by Cambodian-Australians has been low compared to Cambodian-American and French Cambodian communities.
-It will describe and explain knowledge and perceptions of the KRT within the Cambodian-Australian community, differentiated by generation, gender and level of education, specifically in communities in Melbourne and Sydney.
+Even when the smaller diaspora population in Australia is taken into account, participation by Cambodian-Australians in the tribunal has been low compared to Cambodian-American and French Cambodian communities.
+This study will describe and explain knowledge and perceptions of the KRT within the Cambodian-Australian community, differentiated by generation, gender and level of education, specifically in communities in Melbourne and Sydney.

 Field locations: Australia (Sydney and Melbourne)